planetbridging/CortexBuilder/README.md

 Building a NEAT implementation requires a deep understanding of both evolutionary algorithms and neural network principles.
 With tools such as NEAT-Python, developers can create robust solutions tailored to complex problem-solving scenarios.
 This framework emphasizes the importance of generalization through holdout validation, ensuring that evolved networks perform well on unseen data.

+## Future development nodes that wll be added

+Additional Node Types

+Convolutional Nodes: Introduce new node types that perform convolution operations, enabling the network to process image data or data with a grid-like structure by effectively capturing local patterns and spatial relationships.
+Pooling Nodes: Implement max pooling and average pooling nodes to downsample feature maps and introduce translation invariance, often used in conjunction with convolutional nodes.
+Normalization Nodes: Incorporate batch normalization or layer normalization nodes to stabilize the training process and improve network performance by normalizing inputs to subsequent layers.
+Dropout Nodes: Add dropout nodes to randomly drop out (set to zero) a fraction of activations during training, acting as a regularization technique to prevent overfitting.
+Residual Connections: Enable the creation of residual connections or skip connections, allowing the input of a node to be added to its output, mitigating the vanishing gradient problem and improving the training of deeper networks.
+Embedding Nodes: Introduce embedding nodes to map discrete input data (e.g., text or categorical features) to dense vector representations.
+Attention Nodes: Explore the addition of attention mechanisms, such as self-attention or multi-head attention, by introducing attention nodes to capture long-range dependencies, particularly useful for sequential data.
+Recurrent Nodes: Implement recurrent nodes like Long Short-Term Memory (LSTM) or Gated Recurrent Units (GRU) to enable the network to model and process sequential information effectively for tasks involving sequential data.
+Capsule Nodes: Investigate the incorporation of capsule nodes, a more recent development in neural network architectures, to better model spatial relationships and hierarchical representations in the data for certain types of tasks.

+By introducing these additional node types and architectural enhancements, the FIXEDLayeredNeuralNetwork class could be extended to handle a broader range of tasks, including image processing, natural language processing, and sequential data modeling, among others.
+However, implementing these enhancements may require significant modifications to the existing codebase, network configuration, and potentially the training process.

 **What a feedforward neural network with multiple activation functions can do:**
 (This is what is currently aiming for then working on more advanced)